The Poetic Life of Margaret of Scotland, Dauphine of France

 With 4 children by John of Gaunt but still only, officially, governess to his daughters, Katherine was made a Lady of the Garter in 1388.
 However, her situation changed again following Constance’s death at the end of 1394.

 At Lincoln Cathedral, in January 1396 and a quarter of a century after the start of their relationship, John of Gaunt and Katherine Swynford were married.
-Styled Lady Katherine, Duchess of Lancaster, she was, briefly, the 1st Lady in England following the death of Queen Anne of Bohemia.
+Styled Lady Katherine, Duchess of Lancaster, she was, briefly, the first Lady in England following the death of Queen Anne of Bohemia.
 Although the marriage undoubtedly caused surprise and upset among members of the royal court, it had a very practical outcome.

 073